containers/podman/docs/source/markdown/podman-kube-generate.1.md

 ```

-Create Kubernetes Pod YAML for a container with the directory `/home/user/my-data` on the host bind-mounted in the container to `/volume`.
+Create Kubernetes Pod YAML for the specified container with the host directory `/home/user/my-data` bind-mounted onto the container path `/volume`.
 ```
 $ podman kube generate my-container-with-bind-mounted-data
 # Save the output of this file and use kubectl create -f to import